Dre Campbell Farm

 12. Salt

 Salt also dehydrates weeds.
-However, avoid using salt in garden beds, which can harm the soil and prevent future plants from thriving.
+However, avoid using salt in garden beds.
+It can harm the soil and prevent future plants from thriving.

-Salt-based weed killer is best used in areas where you don’t plan to grow anything else, like gravel paths, pavers, driveways, or between patio bricks.
+Use salt-based weed killers in areas where you won’t grow anything else.
+It’s excellent for gravel paths, driveways, pavers, and between patio bricks.

-Mix 1 cup of table salt and 1 gallon of water to use.
-Pour it into a spray bottle and apply it directly to the weeds.
+Mix one cup of table salt and one gallon of water.
+Pour the mixture into a spray bottle and apply it to the weeds.

 13. Essential Oils